 In Verbum, “documents” refers to anything that users create.
 These include reading plans, bibliographies, homilies, visual filters, and more.
 Most of these are focused tools and outside the scope of an overview like this, but several of the most frequently used document types are described below.

 Reading Plans allow you to follow a predefined reading plan, or generate your own at any pace, over any period of time, and for any resource in your Verbum library.
 As you read, Verbum tracks your progress.
-You can access reading plans you’ve started from the Docs menu, or from the Dashboard section of the Home Page.
+You can access reading plans you’ve started from the Documents menu, or from the Dashboard section of the Home Page.

 Use the Homily Builder to write your homily, and Verbum will automatically format your homily, import Bible verses, and create customizable slides from your headings.
 When you’re finished, you can export your homily directly to Faithlife Proclaim, open the homily in Preaching Mode, or Publish it to your Faithlife group.
 Homily Builder is not a full-featured word processor but is a focused tool optimized for creating homily manuscripts and slides.